 The room rate came with complimentary breakfast, but I did not partake.

 There’s a fridge in the room and a sign saying that they turn it off to save power which is commendable… but I spent the better part of 30 minutes trying to find out how to turn it on.
 It turns out that it’s not really “turned off” but rather the thermostat is set to the highest possible setting, so you need to turn the temperature knob in the fridge to low and it’ll then keep your food and drinks cool.

-In a nod the the past, whenever you leave the hotel you give your key, yes a physical door key, back to reception.
-I think I was the only westerner staying here as after the first day they knew who I was and was grabbing the key from the rack when I walked in the front door.
+In a nod to the past, whenever you leave the hotel you give your key, yes a physical door key, back to reception.
+I think I was the only westerner staying here as after the first day they knew who I was and were grabbing the key from the rack when I walked in the front door.